Geometric Pose Affordance: 3D Human Pose with Scene Constraints: Geometric Pose Affordance Dataset (GPA)

 \subsection{Human Poses and Subjects}

-The three groups of designed poses each put emphasis on semantic actions, mechanical dynamics of skeletons, and pose-scene interactions.
-Thus, we name them by \textit{Action, Motion, and Interaction Set} respectively.
-The semantic actions of \textit{Action Set} are constructed from a subset of Human3.6M~\cite{h36m_pami}, namely, \textit{Direction, Discussion, Writing, Greeting, Phoning, Photo, Posing} and \textit{Walk Dog} to provide a connection for comparisons between our dataset and the de facto standard benchmark. \textit{Motion Set} includes poses with more dynamic range of motion, such as running, side-to-side jumping, rotating, jumping over, and improvised poses from subjects. \textit{Interaction Set} mainly consists of close interactions between poses and object boundaries to provide ground truth for modeling affordance in 3D.
-There are three main poses in this group: \textit{Sitting, Touching, Standing on}, corresponding to typical affordance relations \textit{Walkable, Reachable, Sittable} \cite{Fouhey12,Guptaafford}.
-The 13 subjects include 9 males and 4 female with roughly the same age and medium variations in heights approximately from 155cm to 190cm, giving comparable subject diversity to Human3.6M.
+We designed three action scripts that place emphasis on semantic actions, mechanical dynamics of skeletons, and pose-scene interactions.
+We refer to them as \textit{Action, Motion, and Interaction Sets} respectively.
+The semantic actions of \textit{Action Set} are constructed from a subset of Human3.6M~\citep{h36m_pami}, namely, \textit{Direction, Discussion, Writing, Greeting, Phoning, Photo, Posing} and \textit{Walk Dog} to provide a connection for comparisons between our dataset and the de facto standard benchmark. \textit{Motion Set} includes poses with more dynamic range of motion, such as running, side-to-side jumping, rotating, jumping over obstacles, and improvised poses from subjects. \textit{Interaction Set} mainly consists of close interactions between body parts and surfaces in the scene to support modeling geometric affordance in 3D.
+There are three main poses in this group: \textit{Sitting, Touching, Standing on}, corresponding to typical affordance relations \textit{Sittable, Walkable, Reachable} \citep{Fouhey12,Guptaafford}.
+The 13 subjects included 9 males and 4 female with roughly the same age and medium variations in heights approximately from 155cm to 190cm, giving comparable subject diversity to Human3.6M.